JWKennington/JWKennington.github.io/content/posts/physics/fermi-friday-20211008.md

 for short.
 For today's post, we'll pretend the "S" stands for *spaghetti*.

-To estimate the blackhole radius $r_{BH}$, we'll need to compute the number of baseballs used in MLB games, translate that number to a total mass, then compute the blackhole radius of the corresponding mass.

 ### ISCO Radius

 To keep things simple, we take the case of a non-spinning blackhole, which is described by the Schwarzschild solution to